Basics & Rules

-- The exemption limit is applicable to all the states in India, including the states of Jammu and Kashmir.
+The exemption limit is applicable to all states in India, including the states of Jammu and Kashmir.

 Taxable persons in the following situations will have to register irrespective of their turnover:

-- Individual making taxable supply outside the state
+An individual making taxable supplies outside the state

 Under the previous tax laws, the system of exemptions became increasingly complex over time, causing poor compliance.
 Eventually it became doubtful whether the exemptions even served their intended purpose.
-Under GST, the Indian Government is limiting exemptions in order to keep the system simpler and more rational.
+Under GST, the Indian Government is limiting exemptions so as to keep the system simple and rational.

 What are the internationally accepted exemptions?